 My internet friends got so excited when Ciara debuted this larger than life fro.
 You might not be able to wear this look every day, but you can undoubtedly take note of her accessories game.

 Pick Your Fro To Perfection

-Ebonee Davis is a beauty icon, model, and social activist that wears her perfectly round fro well.
+Ebonee Davis is a beauty icon, model, and social activist who wears her perfectly round fro well.
 To recreate this look, you'll need a pick and a stylist to cut your hair into this shape, so you can easily recreate this look at home.

 Small and Mighty

-Lupita Nyong'o is always switching it up, and here she shows us small afros can pack a big beauty punch.
+Lupita Nyong'o is always switching it up, and here she shows us small Afros can pack a big beauty punch.

 Take The Sides Off